prolificjones82/Redbubble-API/README.md

 ##Known Issues

-- NO ITEMS IN COLLECIONS : Your list of collections will show up fine.
+- NO ITEMS IN COLLECTIONS : Your list of collections will show up fine.
 But when you click into the collection it is empty.
 This is due to they type of thumbnail you have for you item previews in you collection.

 *RESOLUTION